vinigmoraes/vinigmoraes/README.md

 I'm Vinícius Gonçalves Moraes 🇧🇷 , I have been working as a programmer since 2013.

-Mostly of my experience was build working in startup companies, using programming language like Java/Kotlin & Python.
+Mostly of my experience was build working in startup companies, using programming language like Java/Kotlin & Python, but now Im focused in learn Frontend using Typescript and ReactJS.

 Currently I'm working at [Mercado Livre](https://www.mercadolivre.com.br/) as Senior Software Engineer.